owlsdepartment/ovee/docs/reactivity/overview.md

     }
 }
 ```
-Note, that because we used `makeReactive`, we don't need to use `.value` when accesing `makeComputed` values.
+Note, that because we used `makeReactive`, we don't need to use `.value` when accessing `makeComputed` values.

 We can also make a list of all user-specific posts using `data-` attribute: